-Income before income taxes in the three and nine months ended September 30, 2023 increased 5% and decreased 17%, respectively, compared with the same periods in 2022.
-The increase during the three months ended September 30, 2023 when compared with the prior year period was primarily due to higher revenues per loan due to a higher average selling price within Homebuilding.
-The decrease during the nine months ended September 30, 2023 when compared with the prior year period was primarily attributable to relative weakness during the first quarter of 2023 as a result of a lower capture rate and revenue per loan due to competitiveness in the mortgage industry.
+Income before income taxes in the three and nine months ended September 30, 2023 March 31, 2024 increased 5% and decreased 17%, respectively, 195% compared with the same periods period in 2022, 2023.
+The increase during the three months ended September 30, 2023 March 31, 2024 when compared with the prior year period was primarily due to the higher revenues per loan due to a higher average selling price within Homebuilding.
+The decrease during the nine months ended September 30, 2023 when compared with the prior year period was primarily attributable to relative weakness during the first quarter of 2023 as a result of a lower capture rate origination volume and revenue per loan due to competitiveness in the mortgage industry. transaction.